8. RxJava in the Swing Environment

 public class ServiceResponse {

-// service timeout
+// service waiting time

 private int delay;